w314/notes/javaNotes/javaBasics.md

 `Access Modifiers` set access level of methods, variables, classes and constructors

+- `public`
-- `public`: can be accessed by any classes
+  - can be accessed by any classes
+- `default`
+  - if there is no acces modofier the class is default
-- `default` (when there is no access modifier): within the same package only
+  - within the same package only
+- `protected`:
+  - within package
-- `protected`: within package + outside of package through inheritance
+  - and outside of package through inheritance
+- `private`
-- `private`: only within the class, a class (except a nested class) cannot be private
+  - only an inner class can be private (class within another class)

 #### Abstract Class

 An `abstract` class is a class that is declared abstract —it may or may not include abstract methods.